 The system allows the tooling to “float,” reaching low spots with a desired scratch pattern, says Jeff Snyder, Wagman vice president of sales and marketing.
 The composite pad offers additional processing and buffing out of swirls, he says.

-Key elements of the power trowel-to-grinding/polishing machine include plate-bearing mounts and pad drivers, with mounts and drivers available in various sizes and for various rotors.
-Pad drivers are attached to plate-bearing mounts with hardware designed for the system, followed by installation on trowel arms.
+Key elements of the power trowel-to-grinding/polishing machine include plate-bearing mounts and pad drivers, with mounts and drivers available in various sizes and also for various rotors.
+Pad drivers are attached to plate-bearing mounts with hardware designed for the system.
+Then you follow that with the installation on trowel arms.

 Other components of the grinding/polishing system are diamond pads designed specifically for wet processing with a power trowel, and optional splash guards, the SPS filtering system for slurry management and abrasion-resistant squeegees designed for polishing.

-In addition to grinding and polishing, the machine can be converted into a high-powered scrubbing machine with optional brushes.
+In addition to grinding and polishing, you can convert the machine into a high-powered scrubbing machine with optional brushes.

 Aiming for ‘standard’ status